 Follow these tips when creating your artwork

 Keep it simple: While we can print full-color (CMYK) images on the disc, silkscreen printing works best with solid spot colors (no halftones/tints, no CMYK process inks).
 This is true of all silkscreen printing, whether on discs, t-shirts, posters, or any other surface material.
-While more simplistic in appearance than full-color, this provides the best print quality on the finished discs -- in this case less is more, without a doubt.
+While more simplistic in appearance than full-color, this provides the best print quality on the packaging design-- in this case less is more, without a doubt.

 Tonal range for halftones: The tonal range that we can hold while silkscreening the discs is 15-85%.
 Tones lighter than 15% may blow out to zero, and those darker than 85% may fill in completely.(This does not affect 0% or 100%, of course.)
 As a result, we do not recommend using images with very dark or very light details.